nuxt-community/sentry-module/docs/content/en/guide/setup.md

 See [Options](/sentry/options) for a list of available options.

+Note that the Sentry SDK dependencies (`@sentry/*`) are not pinned and can be updated independently from the module itself by running `npm upgrade @nuxtjs/sentry` or `yarn update @nuxtjs/sentry`.
+That means you don't have to wait for a new module release if you want to update to the latest SDK version.

 <alert type="info">

   For Typescript or type-checked JavaScript projects, you might have to install the `@sentry/tracing` package even when not using the tracing functionality.
 In that case, the package can be installed as a dev-only dependency.